By Dr. Justin Marchegiani

 Chronic infections deplete your body’s ability to produce regenerative hormones, like DHEA, testosterone, progesterone, thyroid hormone, and growth hormone.
 When our anabolic/regenerative hormones are depleted, we are put in a very difficult situation to heal.
 Even if the infection is removed, there is a good chance of a reinfection due to the weakened hormonal environment.

-Our immune, lymphatic, and detoxification systems are put in overdrive when parasite infections are active.
+The immune, lymphatic, and detoxification systems are put in overdrive when parasite infections are active.
 Our lymphatic system is busy trying to move toxins out of the tissues and commonly gets backed up and stagnant when inflammation is elevated.

-Our detoxification system has to filter out the blood and run our cytochrome P450 oxidase enzymes (phase 1 and phase 2 detoxification pathways) so clean blood can then be recirculated.
+The detoxification system has to filter out the blood and run our cytochrome P450 oxidase enzymes (phase 1 and phase 2 detoxification pathways) so clean blood can then be recirculated.

 How does this happen?
 I will speculate.